 DHS and law enforcement agencies are also required to cross-report and share the information with each other.
 The Washington County Sheriff's Office Child Abuse Investigation Team has a detective available for these calls Monday through Friday from 8:00 am to 4:00 pm.
 During other hours, reports should be made to a patrol deputy via the Washington County Consolidated Communications Agency (the 9-1-1 dispatch center).

 Recognizing Child Molesters: A New Approach to Protecting Children Training

 A child's safety is an adult's job.
 There is no substitute for an adult taking an active role in the safety of their child.
 Adults make sure children wear seatbelts.
 Adults walk children across busy streets.
 Why then, would we leave the job of preventing child sexual abuse solely to children?
 Our classes are aimed at informing and equipping adults to better protect their children from sex abuse by recognizing grooming behaviors and techniques used by child molesters.
-Participants will receive an extensive information and resource packet, which provides additional tools to help increase the safety of children.
-The free training is geared toward parents, educators, and other community members.
-Certificates of attendance are available.
+We will also provide information and demographics on registered sex offenders in Washington County.

-To inquire about future classes and locations, please call Child Abuse Investigation Unit at (503) 846-2500.
+We are happy to provide this training to community groups of all sizes.
+To schedule this presentation for your group, please call Child Abuse Investigation Unit at (503) 846-2500.
 Because of the nature of the discussion, children are not allowed to attend.